arrrtto/tclw/README.md

 and then you can just execute: **tclw** and it will do the needful :)

+If this fails for some reason (and you use Linux Mint or Ubuntu), then try this:

+**mkdir -p /home/$USER/bin && cd /home/$USER/bin && wget https://raw.githubusercontent.com/arrrtto/tclw/main/tclw && chmod +x tclw**

 Any questions, reach out to me via artto@tuta.com or in Telegram @divineloveartto